 The D&L Trail – Between Bethlehem and Allentown

-It's whopping 165 miles of trail threads from Wilkes-Barre to the Lehigh Gap, but for just a taste of the history and scenery, try this approximately 4-mile-long section.
+The Delaware & Lehigh National Heritage Corridor's whopping 165 miles of D&L Trail threads from Wilkes-Barre to the Lehigh Gap, but for just a taste of the history and scenery, try this approximately 4-mile-long section.
 In Bethlehem, the crushed-stone trail runs along the towpath through Sand Island Park, and then through Lehigh Canal Park and the Norfolk Southern Railroad’s Allentown yard.
 “The path is very quaint and very quiet, with the railroad tracks on one side and the Lehigh River on the other,” says Long.

 No matter the season, these trails are sure to provide you with a refreshing look at nature as you stretch your legs.
 Find more information on the various parks and trails of Lehigh Valley.